QUICKSEARCH a Dog

 How much does it cost to register my Eye Certification examination with the OFA?

 I made my Eye Certification examination appointment; where do I download the form to bring with me to the appointment?

 To receive a certificate in the mail, the owner must mail in their original owner’s copy of the exam along with the registration fee for OFA ($12 for initial application, $8 for resubmissions; no charge for abnormal results).
 The veterinary ophthalmologist will mail in a research copy but the OFA does not match up any personal identification on those forms.
 The research copy is strictly used for statistical purposes.

 There is a check box on the lower right hand portion of the examination form that the veterinary ophthalmologist should fill in if a microchip is scanned and verified at the time of the examination.
-If this check box was not marked and if there are no comments stating a chip, DNA or tattoo number was verified at the time of the examination, the certificate and resulting OFA number will have a "NOPI" suffix if no identification was present, or a "PI" suffix if id was provided but not verified.
+If this check box was not marked and if there are no comments stating a chip, or tattoo number was verified at the time of the examination, the certificate and resulting OFA number will have a "NOPI" suffix if no identification was present, or a "PI" suffix if id was provided but not verified.
 Dog whose id information was provided and verified by the examining ophthalmologist will have a "VPI" suffix.
 ONLY those dogs with verified permenent id (VPI) at the time of the exam will have their results forwarded to the AKC.

 Once we receive your paperwork the average turnaround time is 5-7 business days.

 There is not a minimum age requirement; the age is completely up to the examining veterinarian; however the puppy’s eyes must be open.

 Only a board certified veterinary ophthalmologist (a Diplomate of the American College of Veterinary Ophthalmology – ACVO) may perform an eye clearance examination.
 For a list of board certified ophthalmologists in your area, visit www.acvo.org and click on “Locate an Ophthalmologist.”